amcrisan/GEvT/README.md

-Genomic Epidemology Visualization Typology (GEvT) Project
+Genomic Epidemology Visualization Typology (GEviT) Project
 ===============
 # Status
 Work in progress that is under development